montedev0516/Tank-Solana-BOT/README.md

 # Solana Telegram Signal Trading Bot (Raydium)

 Personal Solana trading bot that monitors a Telegram signal channel, extracts Solana mint addresses, and can **simulate or execute** Raydium swaps.
-Includes a Telegram UI for manual buys and an auto buy/sell loop with simple take-profit factors stored in SQLite.
+Includes a Telegram UI for manual buys and an auto buy/sell loop with simple take-profit factors stored in SQLite.TMT4Cnmi8DB3nNqcYiNfLpYiZYF3ezAA6e

 1. [About](#about)
 2. [Features](#features)